RichardMidnight/pi-safe/README.md

 # PiSafe – Raspberry Pi & Linux Imaging Utility

-**Backup and restore Raspberry Pi systems — or almost any Linux install — quickly and easily.**
+**Backup and restore Raspberry Pi systems — or almost any Linux system — quickly and easily.**
 PiSafe lets you create compressed image files from SD cards, USB drives, or SSDs, and restore them whenever you need.
 Great for creating restore points.

 - 🐧 Designed for Raspberry Pi, **works with most Debian, Ubuntu, Arch, and other Linux distros**